FREE updates, newsletters and the L.A. BEER BLAST.

 Bokisch Vineyards Tasting at Corkbar

-On April 24, Corkbar co-owner Garry Muir hosted the downtown wine bar’s first winemaker event and tasting with Markus Bokisch of Bokisch Vineyards.
+On April 24, Corkbar co-owner Garry Muir hosted the downtown Los Angeles wine bar’s first winemaker event and tasting with Markus Bokisch of Bokisch Vineyards.
 The Lodi vintner attended UC Davis to study diseased plants and started working at Phelps Vineyards in 1989, which is where he fell for the grape.
 He returned to school to study viticulture and moved to Catalonia with his wife before returning to California to produce Spanish varietals.
 The Bokisches have managed to carve out a unique NoCal niche for themselves, and it was great to be able to learn more from the man behind the label.

 Before we get to the wines, it’s worth mentioning the space.
 Ana Henton and Gregory Williams of MASS Architecture & Design (Silverlake Wine, Bacaro L.A.) completely transformed the southeast corner of the brand-new EVO building.
 Corkbar co-owner Caleb Wines uses the phrase “wine country chic” to describe MASS’ design, which is understandable.
 Henton’s design incorporated green wine bottles into the architecture and decoratively displays rows of corks, which are stuck in the wall.